koenrane/KR-new-site/content/import/understanding-and-controlling-a-maze-solving-policy-network.md

 You might naively guess that the model has learned to be a classic RL agent, which cares about path distances alone, with greater distances meaning more strongly discounted cheese-reward.

-Eyeballing videos of the model's test-distribution trajectories, we noticed three apparent factors behind the agent’s choice between "cheese paths" and "maze-end paths":
+Eyeballing videos of the model's test-distribution trajectories, we noticed three apparent factors behind the agent"s choice between "cheese paths" and "maze-end paths":

 <ol type="A">
 <li>How close the decision square is to the cheese.</li>